 ● All employee payroll amounts are calculated based upon approved rates included in the individual’s personnel file.
 Any changes to pay rates or benefits must be properly authorized in writing by appropriate individuals or the Board where applicable.

-● The director will ensure that employees whose compensation is paid in any portion from one or more restricted sources of revenue shall document their time and effort on a Personnel Activity Report consistent with 2 C.F.R. § 200.430 and applicable state law and rule.
-Personnel Activity Reports are mandatory to ensure ongoing compliance with program regulations and to ensure funds are not recalled from the school by the state or federal governments.
+●

 The Executive Director will ensure that employees whose compensation is paid in any portion from one or more restricted sources of revenue that require time and effort documentation shall document their time and effort on a Personnel Activity Report consistent with 2 C.F.R. § 200.430 and applicable state law and rule.
 Personnel Activity Reports are mandatory to ensure ongoing compliance with program regulations and to ensure funds are not recalled from EXA by the state or federal governments.
 Personnel Activity Reports shall be prepared at a minimum of twice a year in a given fiscal year.